mmbdtp/2022/seq-analysis/installing.md

 ### Some guidance on getting Jupyter notebooks up and running
-This is more for future reference, and is not covered in this course.
+*This is for future reference, and is not covered in this course.*

 Installing and controlling R and jupyter notebooks through conda is a much easier than installing it natively.
 I give a full explanation at the end as to why I do this way, but here's the method to start with.